ROSS-org/ross-org.github.io/_posts/2018-02-09-damaris-streaming.md

 You will need a [FlatBuffers](http://google.github.io/flatbuffers/) install for this branch.
 When building ROSS with Damaris support, you'll need to set the cmake option `FLATBUF_DIR` to your install directory.

+Also you'll need to add the path to libdamaris.a as well as the your ROSS/build/install/lib directory to `LD_LIBRARY_PATH`.

 #### Running
 There's a new configuration option being introduced in this branch.
 Instead of setting all of the configuration options on the command line,